princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 1. Summation: The inputs ($ x_i $) are multiplied with the weights ($$w_i$$), and the products are summed together.
 This summation is sometimes called the preactivation value, or without the term “value”.

-2. Activation function: the resulting sum (i.e. the preactivation) is passed through a mathematical function.
+2. Activation function (a.k.a. transfer function): the resulting sum (i.e. the preactivation) is passed through a mathematical function.

 {% include image.html url="/assets/images/artificial_neuron/artificial_neuron_interior.png" description="Diagram of an artificial neuron showing what happens inside it.
 This is the less common representation, as it is thought of as showing too many details you are expected to already know." %}